 People will make assumptions about you based on your website and branding so you need to be clear about who you are, what you want to get across and what you want people to think about you.

 Your clients – if your target client is an organised professional consultant they’re going to avoid you like the plague if your logo is a whimsy, floral pink thing.
-A chaotic, cluttered creative client might think it’s marvellous however.
-Know your market and make sure they can relate to you.
+However, a chaotic, cluttered creative client might think it’s marvellous.

-Font-based logos are easier to design and, if you incorporate an image into the text (like I have on this site and with the image on my own VA site), you can use just the image as your favicon and on other marketing materials as the logo if you need to.
+Font-based logos are easier to design and, if you incorporate an image into the text (like I have on this site and with the image on my own VA site), you can use just the image as your favicon and on other marketing materials.

 - Website and favicon